Operating and maintaining the Amtrak Cascades service requires many partnerships.

 - Washington will purchase eight locomotives.

-The states of Washington and Oregon, Amtrak, and passengers pay for the Amtrak Cascades service.
+The states of Washington and Oregon and passengers pay for the Amtrak Cascades service.
 The United States and Canada pay for border security.
-Please see our funding page for more information.

 Train Equipment Maintenance